 - engage patient in casual conversation

-- ask patient about their experience on the ward and the uint generally
+- . ask patient about their experience on the ward and the hospital generall

 - ask the patient about:

 - o what have we done well?

 - o what have we done less well?

-- o what should we continue to do?
+- what should we continue to do?

-- o what should we stop doing today?
+- what should we stop doing today

-- o what is next during their stay

-- (Planned leave, if appropriate treatment lined up?, next OT visit etc)?
+- what is next during their stay (diagnostics test lined up?, treatment lined up?, next OT visit etc)?

-- o their plans to go home (planned discharge date etc if appropriate)?
+their plans to go home (planned discharge date etc if appropriate)?